Peter La Colla CEO

 Kalpesh helps new and existing franchisees ensure everyday operations run smoothly, whether he’s fielding product questions, working with vendors, or bring new stores to life.
 Since he was first hired as a Street Corner intern 14 years ago, Kalpesh worked his way up to a management analyst position and finally into his current role.
 This can-do attitude and strong work ethic make him an integral part of our team.

-Kalpesh hails from Gujarat, India, where he began his career in manufacturing, then migrated to the United States where he worked in retail and was eventually awarded his MBA in business administration.
+Kalpesh hails from Gujarat, India, where he began his career in manufacturing before moving to the United States.
+He began his career at Street Corner in 2005 as an intern from the local university where he used Street Corner as the basis of his capstone project, utilizing regression analysis for his master’s degree in business administration.
 Having traversed countries and changed careers, Kalpesh has learned to put himself “in other people’s shoes” — a mindset that guides him as he helps Street Corner franchisees with their own new beginnings.

 Currently, Kalpesh resides in Topeka with his wife and two kids.
 In his down time, he enjoys watching films — particularly Bollywood and comedies — and traveling.